National Election Commission (South Korea): Organization

 The National Election Commission is an independent constitutional agency composed of 9 members.
 3 members are appointed by the President, 3 elected by the National Assembly, and 3 nominated by the Chief Justice of the Supreme Court.
-The chairperson and the vice-chairperson are elected from among the commissioners and as is its custom, the Justice of the Supreme Court is elected as the chairperson.
+The chairperson and the vice-chairperson are elected from among the commissioners and as the custom, the Justice of the Supreme Court is elected as the chairperson.
 The vice-chairperson of State Minister level is a full-time position unlike the chairperson and supports the chairperson as well as oversees the Secretariat as directed by the chairperson.
 The 6-year term of office is guaranteed by the constitution.

 The Secretariat, the Internet Election News Deliberation Commission, and the Election Debate Broadcasting Commission are the NEC’s affiliated institutions.